smiley22/SlimDX.D3D11Control/README.md

 # SlimDX.D3D11Control
 SlimDX.D3D11Control is a D3D11-aware WinForms control for use with SlimDX.
 It takes care of the boilerplate of device context initialization and swapchain setup.
-It also provides a couple of useful properties for configuring vertical synchronization, setting the rasterizer's cull- and fillmode, etc.
+It also provides a couple of useful properties for configuring vertical synchronization, setting the rasterizer's cull- and fillmode, etc. but otherwise won't get in your way.

 ### Installation